Saint Sofia Church, България - Things to Do in Saint Sofia Church

 Insider Tips

-Many of Sofia's churches and museums offer free entry on the first Monday of each month, including Saint Sofia Church and several archaeological sites.
+Many museums offer free entry on the first Wednesday of each month, and several churches host free classical music concerts during summer evenings

 Explore Activities in Saint Sofia Church